FRIENDS OF

 WHO WE ARE

-We meet on Saturday at 10 a.m.
+We meet on Saturday mornings at 10 a.m.

 To join us and get involved, reach out to us through the contact button.